Welcome to Clothe The People

 What Mutual Aid is NOT!

 Mutual aid is NOT charity.
-We do not, and never will become parnters with the non-profit industrial complex, the state, or billionaire ‘philanthropists’.
+We do not, and never will become partners with the non-profit industrial complex, the state, or billionaire ‘philanthropists’.
 We at Clothe The People believe that these institutions are part of the problem, not the solution.
 Examples of what is NOT Mutual aid

 • Means testing, conditioning aid based upon race, gender, sexuality, ethnicity, nation of origin, or citizenship status